Triggers Operation

 You can start issue synchronization automatically according to a specified search query with the help of a trigger.

 If the issue fits a search query it is triggered for synchronization automatically.
-Once someone updates the issue which is under sync the changes are synchronized automatically.
+Once someone updates the issue that is under sync, the changes are synchronized automatically.

 Check the example of the Jira Query Language (JQL) trigger query below.

-When you create an issue in project = BLUE with labels = sync issue will be synchronized automatically.
+When you create an issue in the project = BLUE with labels = sync issue is synchronized automatically.

-Also, the same trigger will start the synchronization if any issue in project BLUE has been updated with label sync.
+Also, the same trigger starts the synchronization if any issue in project BLUE has been updated with the label sync.

 project = BLUE AND labels = sync

-JQL query containing user identifiers such as username, display name or email will stop working starting from 29th of March due to Atlassian compliance with GDPR.
+JQL queries containing user identifiers such as username, display name, or email stop working starting from the 29th of March due to Atlassian's compliance with GDPR.

 JQL with userNames